13.2 C

 After the aging process is complete, the Cognac is ready to be bottled and sold.
 However, before it can be bottled, it must be blended by the Master Blender.
 This is where the art of Cognac-making truly comes into play, as the Master Blender combines spirits from different barrels to create a final product that has a consistent flavor profile.

-In conclusion, the process of making Cognac is a meticulous and regulated process that requires skill, expertise, and patience.
+The process of making Cognac is a meticulous and regulated process that requires skill, expertise, and patience.
 From the hand-picked grapes to the blending process, every step of the production process plays a crucial role in the creation of this exceptional spirit.
 Whether enjoyed on its own or in a cocktail, Cognac is a drink that is sure to impress even the most discerning palates.

 Subscribe to the Cognac.com Newsletter